Brighter Future for Elephants in Bangladesh

 Today, that collaboration is beginning to bear fruit.

-During her recent visit, Lek met with a wide network of individuals committed to continuing this progress—activists, conservationists, and policymakers working together toward a common goal.
+During her recent visit, Lek met with a wide network of individuals committed to continuing this progress—activists, conservationists, policymakers, and community leaders working together toward a common goal.

 The journey is far from over, but the direction is clear.
 What is unfolding in Bangladesh is a reminder that change is possible—not through a single voice, but through many coming together with a shared intention.